Assistance to Firefighters Grant (AFG) Program

 If you are still unable to get a new user ID and password, go onto the Web site and choose e-grant application.
 You will get an application sign-in screen.
 Click on forgot password, answer the two security questions and submit your request.

-The screen should indicate you successfully submitted your request and a temporary password is being e-mailed to you.
+The screen should indicate that you successfully submitted your request and a temporary password is being e-mailed to you.
 Go into your e-mail and retrieve the user ID and temporary password.
 Again, if the message is not there, look in the junk mail file.
 If it is not in your junk mail file then your e-mail address is not compatible with the DHS system.
 You will have to set up a new e-mail account.
 You may want to use the free e-mail accounts such as Yahoo, Hotmail, etc.

 Please note: This information can only be changed by authorized personnel.